 The lack of an annual fee and high cashback make it an attractive card, but if your business has expenses significantly exceeding $50,000 per year, you could do better with another card.

-Currently, there is no signup bonus for this card.
+Currently, there is no welcome bonus offer for this card.

 For small businesses just getting started, this may be a solid choice.

 - No annual fee